 Robert Owen (1870–1924) Early socialist pioneer.
 His New Lanark factories were a model for giving workers better conditions.
 He also advocated a form of utopian socialism and co-operative communities.

 Karl Marx (1818–1883) Karl Marx was the foremost Socialist intellectual.
-His work Das Capital formed the basis of Marxism.
+His work Das Capital, formed the basis of Marxism.
 With Frederich Engels, he published The Communist Manifesto, a radical agenda for Communist revolution.

 Frederich Engels (1818–1883) Engels was a great supporter and collaborator with Karl Marx.
 He helped write and publish The Communist Manifesto.
 His own work Conditions of the Working Classes was a landmark study into the industrial proletariat.

-V.Lenin (1870–1924) Leader of Russian Revolution in 1917.
+V.Lenin (1870–1924) Leader of the Russian Revolution in 1917.
 He masterminded the Bolshevik revolution and became the first leader of the Soviet Union.
 Lenin began the policy of suppressing any opposition to Communist party rule.